Thomas Saf-T-Liner

 The Thomas Saf-T-Liner is the name of the transit-style (Type D) school bus product line produced by Thomas Built Buses.
-Introduced in 1978, the Saf-T-Liner marked the transition to in-house chassis production by Thomas.
+Introduced for the 1978 model year, the Saf-T-Liner marked the transition to in-house chassis production by Thomas.
 In addition to school bus applications, variations of the Saf-T-Liner have been produced as activity buses, specialty vehicles, and commercial/transit buses.
 It can also be used to describe the Saf-T-Liner C2 or Saf-T-Liner FS-65, but they are not considered part of the Saf-T-Liner family.

 Currently, all versions of the Saf-T-Liner model line are produced in High Point, North Carolina.

 Design history

 Prior to its reorganization as Thomas Built Buses in 1972, Thomas Car Works produced both front and rear-engined transit-style school buses to compete with other manufacturers.
 As was the common practice during the era, production of the chassis was outsourced to another manufacturer.
 Thomas offered its transit-style buses on a wide variety of chassis in comparison to other manufacturers (changing between Dodge, Ford, GMC, International Harvester, and Volvo).
 In contrast, Blue Bird, then the largest school bus manufacturer in the United States, manufactured its own chassis (as did West Coast manufacturer Gillig).

-In 1978, coinciding with an updated body design necessitated by federal school bus safety regulations, Thomas became a chassis manufacturer with the launch of the Saf-T-Liner EF and ER (EF=Engine Front, ER=Engine Rear).
+In May 1977, coinciding with an updated body design necessitated by federal school bus safety regulations, Thomas became a chassis manufacturer with the launch of the Saf-T-Liner EF and ER (EF=Engine Front, ER=Engine Rear).
 For the first time, the Saf-T-Liner was produced on a Thomas-designed chassis.

 Current models

+Saf-T-Liner HDX2

+In July 2024, Thomas Built Buses revamped the model into the Saf-T-Liner HDX2, which takes design cues from the Type C Saf-T-Liner C2, and whose bodies will be produced in the same Archdale, North Carolina, plant that produces the C2.

+Saf-T-Liner eHDX2 "Wattson"

+The Saf-T-Liner eHDX2, dubbed "Wattson", is an electric version of the Saf-T-Liner HDX2, announced by Thomas Built Buses in November 2025.

-Saf-T-Liner HDX
+Saf-T-Liner EFX2

+In March 2025, Thomas Built Buses announced the new Saf-T-Liner EFX2 which, like the HDX2, takes design cues from the Saf-T-Liner C2.
+The bus will also be produced in the same facility as the C2 and HDX2.
+This marks the full transition of Type-D production to the Saf-T-Liner C2 Facility (now the Saf-T-Liner Facility).